joaoafigueira/tictactoe/README.md

-# tictactoe
-Tic tac toe game
+Tic tac toe to learn the fundamentals to build any React app.